Red Lantern Corps: Oath

 Like other Corps in the DC Universe, Atrocitus created an oath for the Red Lanterns to use when recharging their rings.
-As the other members of his Corps are rarely seen as being capable of speech, it's unknown how often they use it (if they are able to at all).
+As the other members of his Corps are rarely seen as being capable of speech, it is unknown how often they use it (if they are able to at all).
 However, it has been shown how Atrocitus is able to restore intelligence and abstract thought, along with full speech capabilities, to his fellow Red Lanterns by the use of his shamanistic magic, making them able to recite the full oath.
 The Red Lantern Corps oath is recited as follows:

-Green Lantern: The Animated Series features an adjusted version of this oath:

-Aya also created an alternative that was ultimately unable to activate the ring and battery: